 Checking the space available to carry bikes — Turning restrictions

 The dimensions of every caravan, trailer, A-frame or draw bar and vehicle are different.
 Some small trailers and particularly trailer tents often have a very short draw bar but may also have a sloping front face to the trailer.
-This means that the number of bikes you can carry may be limited by the dimensions of the space available as well as by the tow bar strength and nose weight rating
+This means that the number of bicycles you can carry may be limited by the dimensions of the space available as well as by the tow bar strength and nose weight rating

 Towing with an AL-KO or Winterhoff stabiliser